+You will be given the opportunity to work in different styles of theatre so that by the end of the course you will have an extensive skill base and an understanding of the theory behind it.
 You will be encouraged to be creative and experimental and to get as much experience of drama outside the classroom as possible.